wp-plugins/xili-language/readme.txt

 * Plugin is shipped **as is** : see no warranty chapter in license GPLv2.

 = Roadmap =
-* Flag in media library: more parameters for theme's developers.

 * Improved documentation for getting starts, template tags and functions - [started here in xili wiki](http://wiki.xiligroup.org) or [here in news](http://2014.extend.xiligroup.org/).
 * Delivery of a *premium* services kit (with powerful features and attractive fees) packaged with professional training and support.
 * Updating sources *(parts are 5 years old)* with new libraries provided since WP 3.5.